tassiluca/direct-style-experiments/docs/content/docs/01-overview.md

 This leads to the adoption of effectful libraries that offer these and many other powerful abstractions, beautifully wrapped in monadic constructs.
 This is the main pro and con of the monadic approach: what makes monads remarkable is their capability to turn statements into programmable values and introduce constructs to transform and compose them functionally in a very elegant (and somehow "magical" for ones who are not familiar with them) way.
-Despite this idyllic beauty, monads and effectful libraries require relevant expertise in functional programming to be fully grasped and composed effectively.
+Despite this idyllic beauty, monads and effectful libraries require relevant expertise in functional programming to be fully grasped and effectively composed.

 Direct style frameworks are indeed arising as a more natural and intuitive way to handle concurrency, leveraging an imperative-like programming style that is familiar to all developers.

 In the JVM ecosystem, the most adopted and known direct-style library is the Kotlin Coroutines, which were introduced in 2018 by modifying the Kotlin language (rather than its runtime, like the project Loom has recently done with Virtual Thread) to support suspending functions.
 The main advantages of Kotlin Coroutines are that they provide suspension and cancellation mechanisms that are simple to understand and use, as well as a good ecosystem for channels and `Flow`s.
-Despite this, Coroutines are not still perfect: due to their design they partially suffer from the [colored functions problem](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) and we need to be aware we can not use the same synchronization concurrency abstractions that we would use in Java with threads (like locks, `synchronized`, ...) cause they are not designed to be used in the coroutines context.
+Despite this, Coroutines are not still perfect: due to their design, they partially suffer from the [colored functions problem](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) and we need to be aware we can not use the same synchronization concurrency abstractions that we would use in Java with threads (like locks, `synchronized`, ...) cause they are not designed to be used in the coroutines context.

 Scala Gears is an attempt to bring direct style into the Scala ecosystem.
 Its API design is inspired by Kotlin Coroutines and, despite the fact it achieves suspension, unlike Kotlin, leveraging Virtual Threads for JVM and delimited continuation for Scala Native, the majority of constructs can be mapped to the Kotlin Coroutines ones.